 |99||Solid-state storage devices, smart cards||$485,913,000||+21.5%|

 These 100 exported goods were worth a subtotal of US$186.7 billion or just over three-quarters (76.1%) by value for all products exported from Thailand during 2019.

 In macroeconomic terms, Thailand’s total exported goods represent 17.7% of its overall Gross Domestic Product for 2019 ($1.383 trillion valued in Purchasing Power Parity US dollars).
 That 17.7% for exports to overall GDP per PPP in 2019 compares to 18.9% for 2018.
 This seems to indicate a relatively decreasing reliance on products sold on international markets for Thailand’s total economic performance, albeit based on a very short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Thailand’s average unemployment rate was 1.2% for 2019 same as one year earlier, according to the International Monetary Fund.
+Thailand’s unemployment rate was 1.9% at August 2020, up from an average 1.2% for 2019 according to the International Monetary Fund.

 See also Thailand’s Top 10 Imports, Thailand’s Top 10 Major Export Companies, Thailand’s Top Trading Partners and Top Asian Export Countries

 Central Intelligence Agency, The World Factbook Country Profiles.
 Accessed on November 17, 2020

 Forbes Global 2000 rankings, The World’s Biggest Public Companies.
 Accessed on November 17, 2020